Kristina01111000/unichirsite/README.md

 - 4 element yoga
 - about us

-- contact page works for my email, don't know about his new icon?
+- new icon
-Put a white square behind the guy in the icon to see how it looks Also put a red square behind it to see which are better
+    - Put a white square behind the guy in the icon to see how it looks
+    - Also put a red square behind it to see which are better
+    - pick the better one